Hoclor/CoSADUV-Contextual-Saliency-for-Detecting-Anomalies-in-UAV-Video/DSCLRCN-PyTorch/README.md

 # DSCLRCN-PyTorch
+Initial/base code in this folder cloned from https://github.com/AAshqar/DSCLRCN-PyTorch

 PyTorch implementation of https://arxiv.org/abs/1610.01708

 - The main file used to run training and testing is 'DSCLRCN_exp.ipynb'.
 Please have a look at it